How to earn Hyatt points in 2020

 Hyatt is a partner of Mlife, the loyalty program of MGM Resorts.
-That’s excellent news for Hyatt points enthusiasts, not because you can redeem your points at these hotels, but because you can earn them.
+That’s excellent news for Hyatt points enthusiasts, not because you will want to redeem your points at these hotels but because you can earn them.

 When you rent with Avis, you’ll receive 500 bonus Hyatt points per rental.
 Just book your Avis rental with discount code “K817700,” and enter your World Of Hyatt membership number.